uniquehash/ReviewSheets/distributed_systems/aws_certified_cloud_practicioner.md

     * you can replicate buckets of one bucket to another bucket automatically
         * using cross region replication
     * you can change storage classes and encryption of your objects on the fly
+    * you can use bucket policies to make entire s3 buckets public
+    * you can use s3 to host static websites
+    * s3 scales automatically to meet your demand many enterprises serve static websites from s3

+* what are the basics of cloudfront?